100 Years of History in the Heights and Counting

-St. Andrew’s adds a third Sunday service, Rhythms of Grace, at 2:00 PM.
-Held in the Parish Hall under the direction of Lisa Puccio, Coordinator for Special Needs Worship and Family Formation, Rhythms of Grace is a worship service with Eucharist for families with children of differing abilities.
+St. Andrew’s adds a third Sunday service, Rhythms of Grace.
+Directed by Lisa Puccio, Coordinator for Special Needs Worship and Family Formation, Rhythms of Grace is a worship service with Eucharist for families with children of differing abilities.

-Dr. William Gilbert retires after 25 years as Organist; he is named Organist Emeritus.
-John Kirk joins the staff of St. Andrew’s as Organist and Choirmaster
+Dr. William Gilbert retires after 25 years as Organist and is named as Organist Emeritus.
+John Kirk joins the staff as Organist and Choirmaster

 The Rev. Carissa Baldwin-McGinnis joins as part-time Associate Rector.